planttheidea/moize/README.md

 ## Filesize

-`moize` is fairly small (about 4KB when minified and gzipped), however it provides a large number of configuration options to satisfy a multitude of edge cases.
-If filesize is a concern, you should consider using [`micro-memoize`](https://github.com/planttheidea/micro-memoize).
+`moize` is fairly small (about 4KB when minified and gzipped), however it provides a large number of configuration options to satisfy a large number of edge cases.
+If filesize is a concern, you may consider using [`micro-memoize`](https://github.com/planttheidea/micro-memoize).
 This is the memoization library that powers `moize` under-the-hood, and will handle most common use cases at 1/4 the size of `moize`.

 ## Browser support